Zhangxf-ccnu/DiffNetFDR/README.txt

 Contents of this archive
 ------------------------
 This archive contains
-(1) DiffNetFDR_1.0.tar: Package source.
+(1) pkg: subdirectory that contains the R package.
-(2) pkg: subdirectory that contains the R package.
+(2) shiny: subdirectory that contains the Shiny application.
-(3) shiny: subdirectory that contains the Shiny application.
+(3) DiffNetFDR-manual.pdf: Reference manual.
-(4) DiffNetFDR-manual.pdf Reference manual.
+(4) simulation: subdirectory that contains codes for carrying out simulation studies.
+Run the "simulation_demo.R" file to perform simulation studies.
-(5) example.R Examples for step by step usages for the DiffNetFDR package.
+(5) application: subdirectory that contains codes for applying DiffNetFDR to two real datasets.
+Run the "RealDataApplication_demo.R" file to perform real data analysis.

 The DiffNetFDR package has the following R-package dependencies: glmnet, igraph, parallel.
 The depends are automatically installed along with DiffNetFDR.
 You can use the following commands to install DiffNetFDR from GitHub.